Insurance

 WMO clinical trial participants insurance

-The PIF also contains information about human subject trials subject to WMO regulations.
+According to the WMO regulations the PIF also contains information about the clinical trial participants insurance.
 Persons who participate in clinical trials subject to the WMO must be insured to cover any damage caused by the trial.
-Both locations of Amsterdam UMC have taken out a continuous human subject insurance with Centramed for such WMO studies.
-This WMO research subject insurance applies to all studies where either location (AMC or VUmc) of Amsterdam UMC is the sponsor.
+Amsterdam UMC has taken out a continuous trial participants insurance with Centramed for such WMO studies.
+This WMO trial participant insurance applies to all studies where Amsterdam UMC is the sponsor.
 For multicentre research, this insurance therefore also covers research subjects in hospitals and other healthcare institutions who participate in the study, within Netherlands.

 Contact wmo@amsterdamumc.nl if you have any questions, including about potential exemptions.